 More often than not, however, it’s the attention you pay to your customers that keeps them coming back to you.
 It’s the people you work with and the relationships you develop in and around your business location.

-As a small to midsized business, part of what makes you unique is that you and your employees are a part of the community.
+As small and medium-sized businesses, part of what makes you unique is that you and your employees are a part of the community.
 Your kids go to the same schools as your customers; you attend the same functions, churches, fundraisers, and meetings together.

 As a part of the community, you need to stay in front of your customers.
 While the easiest way is through word of mouth, the best way to reach the most people in the shortest amount of time is with publicity.